Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/tensors/concatenating-tensors/concatenating-tensors-content.md

 # 5 samples, 3 + 2 = 5 features
 ```

+Here we use `dim=1` because we're extending the features (columns), not adding more samples.
+The number of rows (5 samples) remains constant.

 ### Example 3: Creating Batches with Stack

+When training neural networks, you often need to group individual samples into batches. `stack()` is perfect for this because it creates a new batch dimension:

 ```python
 import torch